romamik/blog.romamik.com/src/content/blog/2025-09-04-typed-eval-rs.md

 Or in human words, the compiler knows how to add certain types, so when it encounters the addition operator, it finds out which types are the operands, and finds the right operation based on the types, and calls appropriate code.
 This code already knows which types the operands are and can downcast them statically.

-My first attempt at defining types for functions, on which the compiler can operate:
+First, we need a type-erased function type that we can downcast back to fully typed function.
+My first attempt at defining such types:

 ```rs
 // the function with a statically known type